LIN3S/SymfonyStandard/README.md

 `$ cp app/config/parameters.yml.dist app/config/parameters.yml`

 > If the process fails as soon as it finishes, it's because the database is not created yet.
-Run `php app/console doctrine:database:create` in order to create it and the create the needed tables with `php app/console doctrine:migrations:migrate --no-interaction` command.
+Run `php app/console doctrine:database:create` in order to create it and then create the needed tables with `php app/console doctrine:migrations:migrate --no-interaction` command.

-After that, *if you use a web server*, you should visit the [Symfony permissions section][20] of the installation documentation so your CLI user and web server user are allowed to write.
-Also, if you are using Apache web server, consider renaming `.htaccess.dist` files located within `app`, `src` and `web` folders to `.htaccess` or create the proper server configuration to improve global performances.
+After that, *if you use a Web server*, you should visit the [Symfony permissions section][20] of the installation documentation so your CLI user and Web server user are allowed to write.
+Also, if you are using Apache Web server, consider renaming `.htaccess.dist` files located within `app`, `src` and `web` folders to `.htaccess` or create the proper server configuration to improve global performances.

-If you are willing to use LiipImagineBundle, create the needed folder
+If you are willing to use LiipImagineBundle, create the needed folder:
 ```
 $ mkdir -p web/media/cache
 ```